Developing small business ideas: Find your best path to start and grow

 Key takeaways

-• Apply the three-part evaluation framework by testing each business idea against your passion (genuine excitement), skills (ability to handle core functions), and profit potential (clear revenue path) before committing resources.
+• Apply the three-test framework by evaluating each business idea against your passion (genuine long-term excitement), skills (ability to handle core functions yourself), and profit potential (clear revenue streams).

 How to evaluate potential business ideas

-- Why it matters: You are more likely to work longer hours and persist through challenges if you are passionate.
+- work longer hours and persist through challenges when you are passionate about your business

-- Key question: Does this idea genuinely excite you?
+- Key question: Does this idea genuinely excite you for the long term?

 The skills test:

-- Why it matters: Your experience can reduce startup costs and improve your chance of success.
+- Why it matters: Relevant experience reduces startup costs and improves success rates

-- Key question: Can you handle the core business functions yourself?
+- Key question: Can you handle core business functions yourself initially?

 The profit test:

-- Why it matters: Even great ideas can fail without a clear way to make money.
+- Why it matters: Even great ideas fail without clear revenue streams

-- Key question: How will this business make money?
+- Key question: How specifically will this business make money?

 Find a business idea you're passionate about

-- learn faster in areas of genuine interest
+- Better learning: Your brain absorbs information faster in areas of genuine interest

-- stay motivated through long hours and difficult decisions
+- Sustainable motivation: Passion fuels long hours and difficult decisions

 Choose an idea that matches your skills

-- spot opportunities others miss with your industry knowledge
+- Competitive advantage: Industry knowledge helps you spot opportunities others miss

-You don't need to be an expert in everything.
-Choose a business where you can manage the main tasks and learn the rest as you go.
+Choose a business where you can manage the main tasks yourself.
+You can learn other skills as you go.

 Consider your budget and startup costs